tiy-houston-q1-rails/day-41/README.md

 1. Create a Rails project that has no Views, only returns an API
 2. I should be able to run the attached file `jsonit.rb` with no errors
 3. It will create log entries, and search for them.
-So, you'll need an index and create action under `/api/logs`
+So, you'll need an index, show, and create action under `/api/logs`

 Notes: